nsxiv/nsxiv-extra/README.md

 | [image-mode-cycle](patches/image-mode-cycle) | Cycle when viewing multiple images |
 | [toggle-winbg](patches/toggle-winbg) | Keybinding to toggle the window background color |

-For submitting patches please use the following format:
+For patch submissions please use the following format:

-* patchname-[BASE].ext
+* name-[BASE].ext

-`patchname` is simply the name of the patch and `.ext` is the extension, which can be either `.diff` or `.patch`. ` [BASE]` corresponds to either the version or the seven chars git commit short hash corresponding to the last commit on which the patch can be applied correctly and is working with.
+`name` is simply the name of the patch and `.ext` is the extension, which can be either `.diff` or `.patch`. `[BASE]` corresponds to either the version or the seven chars git commit short hash corresponding to the last commit on which the patch can be applied correctly and is tested to work with.

-Feel free you add yourself to the list of "Authors" if you contribute to a patch.
-You may also add some form of contact detail if you wish (preferably email, but can be anything else).

-Note: Like all other suckless patches, these patches are community submitted and maintained. nsxiv `master` doesn't make any guarantee that there won't be merge conflicts on upgrade.

 ## User scripts